 Digital marketers are always talking about the most important factors for search engine optimization.
-The truth is, there are many factors that go into improving your visibility and rankings in search results; however, there are a few that are critical to your success.
-And, at a fundamental level, there is a bit of a hierarchy.
+The truth is, there are more than 200 factors that are considered in regard to your visibility and rankings in search results; some are more important to address and a few are critical to your success.
+Fundamentally, you need a solid base or foundation.
 If the lower needs on the ladder aren’t met, the ones higher up can’t be achieved.

 Fundamental Factors of SEO

 The goals of search engine optimization are to improve a website’s visibility and positioning in the search results pages (SERPs).
 This is done to generate qualified traffic to a site.
 In other words, the primary goal is to allow people who are interested in your goods and services to easily find you when they search online.

 This is done by providing a high-quality user experience and better informing the search engines about the content on your site.
 In order to do so, a website needs to be crawlable, indexable, visible, accessible, fast, secure, and engaging to those who visit.

 Let’s take a look at some of the basics needed for a foundation that can be built upon.

 Let’s begin with crawlability, a URL’s ability to be discovered by search engines.
 If your site isn’t crawlable, its information won’t be identified by search engines, and simply put, your target visitors will not be able to find you online, which means all your other SEO efforts will be useless.

 A technical SEO audit will reveal which of your pages can’t be crawled and why.
 A full understanding of which content on your website should be crawled, and how to allow the search engine bots to properly do so, is extremely important to become visible in the SERPs.
 For example, it is a common practice for a web designer to “/Disallow” the site from being crawled while it is being built, if he/she overlooks removing that “/Disallow” command before making the site live, the search engines won’t even look at it.